xiaolaba/Win10_install_Ubuntu/README.md

 user name : xiao
 password : 0000
 ```
-easy for development paltform and internally used;
+easy for development platform and internally used;

-### Ubuntu 20.04.1 LTS, login and update the system
+### Ubuntu 20.04.1 LTS, login & update the system
 ```
 sudo apt-get update
 ```